awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

       #.
 Add or update your AWS backend configuration file to incorporate your new sign-in.
 For details, see the last steps in the :ref:`Get Started: Set Up Your Backend <add-aws-mobile-sdk-basic-setup>` section.

       #.
-Add these permissions to your `AndroidManifest.xml` file:
+Add the following permissions to your `AndroidManifest.xml` file:

          .. code-block:: xml

             <uses-permission android:name="android.permission.INTERNET"/>
             <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

       #.
-Add these dependencies to your `app/build.gradle` file:
+Add the following dependencies to your `app/build.gradle` file:

          .. code-block:: java